tappytaps/docker-ejabberd/kubernetes/README.md

 ## Ejabberd + Kubernetes

 After some googling around, I scratched my head for why there isn't any documented steps to get Ejabberd working with K8s.
-For that reason after some sweeting, I was abled to setup those two together quite easily.
+For that reason after some searchers, I was abled to setup those two together quite easily.
 Thanks to the awesome rroemhild/ejabberd docker image and all the scripts already created around that image.

-Because Kubernetes needs the image pre-built with the scripts and modification I made.
-I built a different image available as ccpereira/ejabberd-k8s:0.0.1
+Because Kubernetes needs the image pre-built with the scripts and modifications, I built a different image available as ccpereira/ejabberd-k8s:0.0.1

 I would if approved, suggest rroemhild to later add that to the main branch.

 # New environment variable:

 ````
 EJABBERD_AUTO_JOIN_CLUSTER: true/false
 ````